Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Testable implications of homogeneity-type assumptions

+\begin{remark}[Choice of $p$] Two choices of $p$ are often adopted in the literature: $p=2$, corresponding to the Cramer-von Mises-type test, and $p=\infty$, corresponding to the Kolmogorov-Smirnov-type test. \end{remark}

-\begin{remark} Unlike $T^{(j)}_{\text{Wald}}$, the proposed non-parametric Kolmogorov-Smirnov-type tests are computationally challenging when the dimension of $\boldsymbol{X}$ is moderately large, because one needs to simulate a Gaussian process indexed by a subset of $\mathbb{R}^{d_x}$.
-Therefore, we recommend the tests based on the best least-square projection in practice. \end{remark}
+\begin{remark}[Computation cost] The proposed non-parametric $L^p$ norm-based tests are computationally challenging when the dimension of $\boldsymbol{X}$ is moderate, because the procedure simulates a Gaussian process indexed by a subset of $\mathbb{R}^{d_x}$.
+The computation cost of the projection-based test, on the other hand, is essentially agnostic to the dimension of $\boldsymbol{X}$. \end{remark} }